cshoben/cs201-resources/installingSoftware.md

 1. Create a temporary folder to house this project anywhere you would like
     - For example, if you were using the file structure above, you might create a temporary folder under the `CS 201` folder called `Testing`
-    - A temporary foler in your Desktop or Documents folder works as well!
+    - A temporary folder in your Desktop or Documents folder works as well!
 2. Open VS Code, click `File > Open`, and navigate to the folder you just created.
 3. Create a new file using `File > New File`.
 Save it (`File > Save`) as `HelloWorld.java`.
 4. Paste the following code into `HelloWorld.java`: